Addressing Your Minor Tooth Loss

 Completing the Arch

-Dental bridges are a traditional dental prosthetic meant to fill in the space left by a missing tooth or teeth.
+Dental bridges are a traditional dental prosthetic that fills in the space left by a missing tooth or teeth.
 Bridges consist of two parts: abutments and pontics.
 Abutments are the porcelain crowns fixed to surrounding teeth that anchor the bridge.
 The replacement tooth is called a pontic.
 Abutments and pontics work together to maintain consistency in the dental arch for esthetics, eating, and speaking.

 Dental bridges are either removable or fixed.
 Patients can take out removable bridges before bedtime for cleaning, just like dentures.
 Fixed bridges are permanently cemented to abutments and provide a more substantial anchor for replacement teeth and, therefore, must be removed by a dentist.

-The bridge installation procedure is not complicated only takes two visits:
+The bridge installation procedure takes only two visits:

 - The area is prepped with local anesthetic, and the abutments are prepared.